 Several countries have castigated China for the largest arbitrary roundup of a minority anywhere since the second world war, but few have done much about it.
-China says it gives the inmates vocational training.
+Chi→ Also in this section na says it gives the inmates vocational training.
 But they are also forced to criticise Islam, shave off their beards, eat pork, speak Mandarin instead of their own Turkic tongues and praise Mr Xi.
 They are not told when they will be released.